nginxinc/nginx-basics-workshops/docs/labs/install_and_basics/installing_nginx_plus.md

 By the end of the lab you will be able to:

  * Install NGINX Plus
- * Install NGINX Plus Dynamic Module – GeoIP2
+ * Install a NGINX Plus Dynamic Module
  * Verify Installation
  * Invoke NGINX and common options from from the command line